 Then we went to the fancy neighborhood of Ginza, where all the luxury firms are.
 The architecture of its buildings fascinated us, we can not tell you which one was more impressive.
 In addition, we approached the Royal Palace and visited its gardens, as it is the only thing that can be visited.
 Finally, we ended the day in the electronics and Maid Café neighborhood: Akihabara.

-DAY 2, places to visit in Tokyio: Ueno Park + Asakusa + Sumida river cruise + Odaiba Island + TeamLab Borderless museum
+DAY 2, things to do in Tokyo: Ueno Park + Asakusa + Sumida river cruise + Odaiba Island + TeamLab Borderless museum

 We traveled by subway to Ueno Park for a walk (nothing special) and from there we headed to Asakusa.
 Here is the best place to buy your souvenirs from Japan.
 In addition, you can visit the Senso-ji temple and eat a good Tonkatsu (fried pork fillet).